househouse/housecss/README.md

    in a logical hierarchy.
 That also means classes should be self-documenting and independent of elements.
 The exception is components, which are directly coupled to markup or other styles.
-4. Follow the [Code of Conduct](https://github.com/househouse/housecss/blob/master/code-of-conduct.md)at all times.
+4. Follow the [Code of Conduct](https://github.com/househouse/housecss/blob/master/code-of-conduct.md) at all times.

 Note: When contributing back upstream, compile your SCSS to CSS with:
 `sass --watch scss:css --style compact`.
 Additionally, be sure to check it